dilbarM/dilbarM/README.md

 ###

-<p align="left">I'm Dilbar shuhood <br><br>- 🔭 A passionate developer from India<br>- 📚 I'm currently pursuing my btech in computer science and engineering from cochin university of science and technology</p>
+<p align="left">I'm Dilbar shuhood <br><br>-  A passionate developer from India<br>- 📚 Currently pursuing my btech in computer science and engineering from cochin university of science and technology</p>

 ###